starburst997/s3-upload-action/README.md

 **Works only on linux runner** (maybe macos as well).

 Support brotli encoding.
 All files will be public and cached.
+And no `aws-chunked` in your `content-encoding`...

 ## Secrets: